 J. Michael "Mike" King is a licensed attorney (DC and Colorado) with over ten years of experience in the private, public, and non-governmental sectors.
 With a background in employment law and civil rights, international law and international arbitration, and environmental and energy law, and a deep passion for rule of law and justice, Mike brings a unique perspective to litigation and advisory services as a Counsel at the Law Offices of Peter C. Hansen, LLC in Washington, D.C.

 Mike specializes in employment law and employment litigation in the District of Columbia, representing employees in matters involving a wide range of issues including harassment, discrimination, hostile work environment, whistleblowing, retaliation, wrongful termination, redundancy, removal, suspension, non-selection for promotion, demotion, reassignment, disability determinations, worker’s compensation, leave and other benefits, performance reviews, employment agreements, and separation/severance agreements.
 He also represents employees in disciplinary proceedings and internal investigations involving allegations of misconduct.

 The employees Mike represents comprise the full range of employers in the District of Columbia.
 He counsels staff at international organizations—including the World Bank, International Monetary Fund, and United Nations organs—in international civil service employment disputes at the administrative review, appeal, and arbitration stages.
 He also represents locally-engaged staff of embassies, consulates, and other foreign missions in employment-related claims brought before the U.S. Equal Employment Opportunity Commission (EEOC) and D.C.
 Office of Human Rights.

 Mike also advises U.S. federal employees located all over the world in federal law matters including administrative grievances, EEO complaints, disciplinary actions, and adverse actions involving federal agency management, EEOC, Merit Systems Protection Board, Office of Special Counsel, and Offices of Inspector General.
 He also represents employees of the D.C.
 Government, private businesses, and non-profits.

-In the D.C. courts, Mike has experience litigating a diverse range of civil matters, including employment disputes, contracts claims, and torts.
+In the D.C. courts, Mike has experience litigating a diverse range of civil matters, including employment disputes, contract claims, and torts.